-COSO is a framework for internal control to protect against fraud.
 COSO is supported by five supporting organizations: the Institute of Management Accountants (IMA), the American Accounting Association (AAA), the American Institute of Certified Public Accountants (AICPA), the Institute of Internal Auditors (IIA), and Financial Executives International (FEI).

 This phase involves determining key business objectives, that will drive the COSO framework implementation.